 1310 (PHYS 1305) Elementary Physics.
 (3-0) A non-mathematical survey of mechanics, properties of matter, heat and sound.
 These topics are described in a conceptual way with applications relating to the world around us.
-The laboratory experience may be obtained in a separate one-hour credit lab (Physics 1110).
+The laboratory experience may be obtained in a separate one-hour credit lab (PHYS 1110).
+PHYS 1310 and 1320 are designed for the liberal arts student.
+The order in which they are taken is not important.
+They are not recommended for pre-engineering students or majors and minors in science.
+The laboratory experience is recommended with the second course.